-When you start your own business in Canada it’s easy to get overwhelmed with paperwork and protocol, especially when you’re a staff of 2 and you’re mopping your own bathroom floor.
-One of the decisions you’ll have to make ASAP is whether to strike out as a sole proprietor or incorporation.
+Are you stuck between sole proprietorship vs incorporation?
+When you start your own business in Canada it’s easy to get overwhelmed with paperwork and protocol.
+Especially when you’re a staff of 2 and you’re mopping your own bathroom floor.
+One of the decisions you’ll have to make ASAP is whether to strike out as a sole proprietorship vs incorporation.
 Unfortunately, you don’t even know what that means.
 We can help you with that!

 The terms Sole Proprietorship and Incorporation refer to ownership.
 The government gives you 4 options to choose from when declaring to the Canada Revenue Agency (CRA) who is responsible for your business.
 However, as a small business owner you really only have to worry about the first two (the others are Partnership and Co-operative).